1994 Canadian Junior Curling Championships

-The 1994 Pepsi Canadian Junior Curling Championships were held March 19 to 26 in Truro, Nova Scotia.
+The 1994 Pepsi Canadian Junior Curling Championships were held March 19 to 26 at the Colchester Legion Stadium in Truro, Nova Scotia.

 Alberta's Colin Davison rink won the men's event in controversy, when they defeated the Northwest Territories' Kevin Koe rink 6–5 in an extra end.
 After Koe threw his last rock, the team's second Mark Whitehead jumped in celebration, but kicked an Alberta stone in the process.
 Neither of the teams, the officials or television replays could determine which team was shot rock before Whitehead burned it, and so the championship was given to Alberta.
 Had the Territories won, it would have been the only time a team from the north has won a Canadian curling championship.